 The Life Safety Code plan reviews will be completed by an individual qualified as a Fire Inspector III – Plans Examiner and CMS Qualified Life Safety Code Inspector within the Division.

 Upon completion of the code review, the Division will provide the Business Entity with a comprehensive list of corrections to be addressed prior to the issuance of a permit.
 This list of corrections should not be considered all-inclusive and may not be considered as approval of any condition in violation of applicable code.
-Once all corrections have been satisfactorily addressed, the Division will issue the permit.
+Once code compliance is achieved, the Division will issue the permit.

 Phased Construction